microsoft/language-server-protocol/README.md

 The 1.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-1-x.md)

+## Contributing
+If you are interested in fixing issues like typos or contributing directly to the protocol specification either file an issue or provide a pull request containing the changes to this README.md.
+In case you want to extend the specification it is beneficial if the protocol changes got already implemented in a server.
+This helps understanding its use case.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Base Protocol

 The base protocol consists of a header and a content part (comparable to http).
 The header and content part are